 It is possible to take a Great Ocean Road tour from Melbourne, but these are usually done in one day.
 We chose to take four days for our Great Ocean Road trip, and would happily have had even longer.
 I definitely recommend hiring a car and taking a few days to fit in all the amazing places to visit in Great Ocean Road.

 We did this awesome Great Ocean Road self drive tour as part of an extended road trip, including the Mornington Peninsula and the Grampian Mountains.
+We finished off our trip with 3 days in Melbourne at the end.
+Fun!

 Our Favourite Great Ocean Road Attractions